 There are significant environmental risks associated with the entire upstream (exploration and extraction) and midstream (transportation, storage, and marketing) sectors of the oil and gas industry.

 In addition to being the world’s leading producer of oil and natural gas, the U.S. is also the world’s second largest emitter of greenhouse gases (“GHG”).
-Every aspect associated with oil and gas from development, processing, to U.S.es, emits significant amounts of GHG into the air.
+Every aspect associated with oil and gas development and processing emits significant amounts of GHG into the air.
 Given the current levels of U.S. oil and gas production and expected increases, along with the construction of new and expanded oil, gas and petrochemical plants, total U.S. potential GHG emissions could amount to nearly one billion tons by 2025.

 Consumption of oil and gas is one of the key drivers of these emissions, which are already having dramatic and well documented impacts, including rising sea levels, the extinction of animal and plant species, and increasingly more violent natural phenomena like hurricanes and forest fires.
 Recently, fossil fuel companies have pledged to reduce the pollution driving climate change, but it is not clear that a meaningful transition to a carbon-constrained future is truly underway inside the industry.

-Pipelines further compound this risk.
-Over 8,000 significant spills have been flagged by the Federal Pipeline and Hazardous.
-Materials Safety Administration since 1986.
-One of these spills was in November 2019, when the highly controversial Keystone Pipeline leaked more than 380,000 gallons of oil.
+Pipelines further compound the risk.
+Over 8,000 significant spills have been flagged by the Federal Pipeline and Hazardous Materials Safety Administration since 1986.
+One of these spills occurred in November 2019, when the highly controversial Keystone Pipeline leaked more than 380,000 gallons of oil.
 This was only two years after its last major leak, where 407,000 gallons of oil spilled.
 The company had originally reported the spill at half the size.

 Federal and State False Claims Acts Empower Whistleblowers to Expose Hidden Environmental Liabilities